 The sleep system is a combination of pad, bag or quilt, clothing, and sometimes, bivy bag that you surround yourself with to keep warm at night.
 Keeping warm at night is essential for enjoyable backpacking.
 Nothing destroys the pleasure of a trip like shivering through the night in an inadequate sleeping bag.
 A sleeping bag reduces convective heat loss by trapping body-warmed air in tiny pockets so it does not dissipate freely into the atmosphere.
 These air pockets are formed by high-loft insulation like goose down or synthetic fill, which is sandwiched between two layers of fabric.
 The warmth of a sleeping bag is a function of its insulation, shell fabrics, style, and construction.

 Your sleeping pad should be an integral part of your sleep system.
 It’s at least as important as your bag because no sleeping bag can provide good insulation between you and what you’re lying on.
-In our next post, we’ll talk more about sleeping pads.

 There are a variety of factors to consider when evaluating sleeping bags.
 Among them: